vegemouse/Haven/README.md

 ##The Game

+Haven is a single page app built with Angular 2.
+The player is stored as an object and it's properties are updated using the player service.
+The player object includes the below stats, as well as game states such as checking how far you've progressed.
+Components across the page affect your properties by calling the player service to update the player object appropriately.

 ###Player Stats

 Your **Hit Points** referred to as **HP** is the amount of damage your are able to take.